 Our cleaning lady in Israel was also called Linda.
 My Hebrew was pretty basic, but she spoke Italian and I speak Spanish so we communicated in a weird combination of all three.
 A certain amount was lost in translation, but we managed.

-It was impossible to leave without shaking hands with the happy couple as they were standing at the only exit and probably thinking “who invited them?”
+It was impossible to leave without shaking hands with the happy couple as they were blocking the only exit.
+We left them looking somewhat bemused and no doubt thinking, “Who invited them?”
 We eventually found our party at the other end of the building.

 Linda gave me this easy recipe for a Mediterranean all in one fish dish which uses feta cheese to thicken the sauce.
 If you have more mouths to feed the onions and potatoes “pad it out”, as my mother would say, but I often leave one or both of them out.
 If preferred, serve potatoes, rice or Israeli couscous as a side dish.